-Am I still me — now, in my seventies?
+Am I still me — now, at almost 80?
 Does our identity mature as our bodies and minds grow old?

 I’m Rachel McAlpine, a writer living in Wellington, New Zealand, born in Christchurch in 1940.